 Chess was invented in India.
 It traveled eastwards and westwards through the silk route and like all immigrants it adapted to the adopted geographies.
 In Persia, it became Shatranj from Chatrang or Chaturanga meaning four parts.

-I think these lovely chess boards are a good souvenir to buy from Sharjah for the young ones around you.
+I think these lovely chess boards are a good souvenir to buy for the young ones around you.
 While you are not using them to play, they would make a great piece to display in your showcases.

-No market or souq in Sharjah is complete without an antique shop.
+No market or souq is complete without an antique shop.
 I spent a lot of time in these shops.
 The older the stuff, the more it fascinates me.
-These antique shops not only invoked curiosity in me, they were also very camera friendly.
+These antique shops not only invoked curiosity in me, but they were also very camera friendly.
 Both I and my camera loved them.

 There are a lot of ancient utensils you can see here – most of them come with exquisite engraving.
 There are metal boxes, there are pendants with nice calligraphy on them and there are tablets with Arabic verses.